dsriseah/augment-vibe-text/README.md

 **Features:**

 - Automatically finds and reads all referenced files
-- Restores original `---:` divider format (removes hash and timestamp)
+- Preserves immutable hash references while removing timestamps (`---: HASH`)
 - Validates that all referenced files exist
 - Provides detailed analysis of references and missing files